 If you have not tried Brazilian Cheese Bread before you are missing out!
 I have never had such a light a fluffy piece of bread before trying these!
 This airy, stretchy, and cheesy bread will melt in your mouth and you will no longer look at cheese bread the same.

-When you first make this Brazilian Cheese Bread, otherwise known as Pão de Queijo, watching them puff up in the oven is similar to when you did a science experiment at school growing up.
+When you first make this Brazilian Cheese Bread, watching them puff up in the oven may remind you of a science experiment you did at school growing up.
 This thin batter you create almost explodes out of the mini muffin pan creating these little Brazilian Cheese Puffs!

 One thing that makes these little cheese puffs different is that Tapioca Flour is used instead of all-purpose flour, which gives it that extra bounce.
-Another great things about using Tapioca Flour is that it makes this recipe Gluten Free which is always a win.
+Another great things about using Tapioca Flour is that it makes this pão de queijo recipe Gluten Free which is always a win.

 How to Make Brazilian Cheese Bread

 Assemble your ingredients.
-For exact amounts see recipe card below.
+For exact amounts see the Brazilian Cheese Bread recipe card below.